bradleyplaydon/alfa4c-M1/README.md

    * I may **need** to **contact** to ask for help on the car.
 ### Design Thoughts
 ---
-When thinking about the **design** choices for this website I decided that going for the **Alfa Romeo** hex colours would be a good idea so it would be famillar to an Alfa Romeo fan but I decided to go with a different type of **font** to Alfa to make it **unique** but also famillar I picked this through [Google Fonts](https://fonts.google.com/) for my font choices see [here](#website-font-choices) .
+When thinking about the **design** choices for this website I decided that going for the **Alfa Romeo** hex colours would be a good idea so it would be familiar to an Alfa Romeo fan but I decided to go with a different type of **font** to Alfa to make it **unique** but also familiar I picked this through [Google Fonts](https://fonts.google.com/) for my font choices see [here](#website-font-choices) .
 I intend on giving the website an Alfa Romeo feel.

 #### Alfa Romeo Hex Colours:
 * I plan on using **#C22636** for icons, SVGS, borders.